wallabyway/lcc-decoder/README.md

 ## LCC Data Format

-- See the spec/lcc-spec.pdf file for complete details
+- See the spec/lcc-spec.pdf file for complete details, or here: https://github.com/xgrids/LCCWhitepaper

 - The viewer expects LCC data in the following structure: